dotsthewarlock/ddcopp-anycard/DEV_WORKFLOW.md

 Do not over-document tiny internal changes.
 If no documentation updates are needed, state that briefly in the final report.

+## Fresh Session Alert Criteria

+An AnyCard AI should suggest a fresh session when two or more of the following are true:

+- multiple implementation tasks or commit cycles have been completed in the current chat
+- the AI is relying on chat memory more than current repository documentation
+- stale assumptions, contradictions, or repeated corrections have occurred
+- the conversation has become long, sluggish, repetitive, or difficult to navigate
+- a workflow rule, documentation rule, or source-of-truth file changed during the current chat
+- the current task is complete and a substantially different task is about to begin
+- tool failures, recovery work, or context confusion have accumulated
+- unresolved follow-ups would benefit from a clean handoff

+Guidance:

+- Soft alert: approximately 75–100 messages or 3–5 completed implementation cycles
+- Strong alert: approximately 150+ messages, significant context drift, or major workflow/documentation updates

+Chat length alone is not sufficient.
+The primary trigger is context health and risk of stale assumptions.

 ## Long Chat and Handoff Hygiene

 When an AI chat becomes long, sluggish, repetitive, or likely to accumulate stale assumptions, proactively tell the user that the chat may benefit from a fresh session.